st3117/final_project/final_project.md

 ![](final_project_files/figure-markdown_github/plots-3.png)

 -   The histogram plot "Distribution of Age at Breast Cancer"showed that women within 50 - 60 age group have the highest risk of getting breast cancer than the other age group.

--   The boxplot "Distribution of Age at Breast Cancer Across Racial Groups" showed that Asian and 'Other' race group have relatively earilier breast cancer onset, while White and Mexican American have later breast cancer onset.
+-   The boxplot "Distribution of Age at Breast Cancer Across Racial Groups" showed that Asian and 'Other' race group have relatively earlier breast cancer onset, while White and Mexican American have a later breast cancer onset.
--   The boxplot "Distribution of Age at Breast Cancer Across Three Interviews" showed that the age of women getting breast cancer are similar in three interview period.
+-   The boxplot "Distribution of Age at Breast Cancer Across Three Interviews" indicated that the age of women getting breast cancer are similar in three interview period.

 Discussion
 ----------

--   Since we are using NHANES data, which is normally analized using SAS, we met lots of difficulties applying the survey design.
+-   Since we are using NHANES data, which is normally analyzed using SAS, we encountered a lot of difficulties applying the survey design.
 -   Some of the variables we want, for example, family history of breast cancer, do not exist in the dataset.
-Also, some of the definitions of the variables were not what we expected.
+Also, the definitions and question regarding some variables were not as clear or as what we expected.
--   We're not able to use ggplot and plotly on our dataset due to the fact that it is a survey data with cluster and weighting for each observations and different datasets.
-We have to rely on "svyplot".
--   Our outcome and most of our predictors are categorical, which makes it hard for us to make informative plots.
+-   We’re not able to use ggplot and plotly on our dataset due to the fact that it is a survey data with cluster and weighting for each observations and different datasets.
+We have to rely on "svyplot". *In addition, our outcome and most of our predictors are categorical, which makes it hard for us to make informative plots. *Despite of the challenges and limitations above, our results show that the smoking is a significant predictor for breast cancer across the years.
+The odds of getting breast cancer among women who had smoked is almost 1.5 times the odds comparing to the ones who had not smoked controlling for age and race.

 References
 ----------